aldolat/private-content/README.md

 Private Content is not intended to be used as a memberhip plugin management, but instead it should be used to show small parts of a post only to certain users or roles.

 For a comprehensive explanation, please see [the official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).
 The text of the Wiki is also available as a PDF, that you can download [from here](https://github.com/aldolat/private-content/blob/master/documentation/private-content.pdf).

+### Credits

+Many thanks to:

+* [Jean Baptiste Jung](http://www.wprecipes.com/add-private-notes-to-your-wordpress-blog-posts) for the idea behind this plugin;
+* [Jeff Starr](http://digwp.com/2010/05/private-content-posts-shortcode) for the initial code.

+I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

 ### Privacy Policy